Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Welcome to our Ahrefs vs Moz vs Semrush comparison!
-In this post I’ll walk you through all their key features, including search engine data, reporting limits, rank tracking features, AI tools, broken backlink building tools and much more.
-At the end of the post you’ll find an ‘at-a-glance’ summary of their key features too.
+In this post I’ll walk you through all their key features, including search engine data, reporting limits, rank tracking features, AI tools, broken backlink building tools, and much more.

-I’ll kick things off with a look at how these three SEO tools compare when it comes to search engine data.
+I’ll start my full comparison with a look at how these three SEO tools compare when it comes to search engine data.

-However, when it comes to position tracking, Moz and Semrush let you access data from additional search engines: Yahoo and Bing in the case of Moz, and Bing and Baidu in the case of Semrush.
+However, when it comes to position tracking, Moz and Semrush let you access data from additional search engines: Yahoo and Bing in the case of Moz, and Bing, Baidu and ChatGPT Search in the case of Semrush.

-I’d argue that it’s a win for Semrush here, as 52% of searches in China are performed with Baidu — and given the scale of the Chinese market, this makes the rank tracking data you get from Semrush more significant.
+I’d argue that it’s a win for Semrush here, as 52% of searches in China are performed with Baidu — this is very useful data to have from a huge market.
+Additionally, the increasing popularity of ChatGPT makes Semrush’s inclusion of position tracking for its search feature potentially very significant.

 Best for multi-search engine support: Semrush